mapepema/aog2021/README.md

 # aog2021
-Advent of code 2021 golfing
+Advent of code 2021 in golang